P. Susheela

-The song "Paal Polave" from Tamil film Uyarndha Manidhan brought her the first ever award at the 16th National Film Awards, by winning her the National Film Award for Best Female Playback Singer in 1969.
-Susheela became the first ever female singer in the country to win the national award.
+The song "Naalai Intha Velai" from Tamil film Uyarndha Manidhan brought her the first award at the 16th National Film Awards, by winning her the National Film Award for Best Female Playback Singer in 1969.
+Susheela became the first female singer in the country to win the national award.
 She is also considered one of the rich voiced singers whose pronunciation of the syllables are to be very clear and precise in any of the languages she sang.
-In a career spanning more than six decades, she has recorded nearly 71,835 songs in various Indian languages including Telugu, Tamil, Kannada, Malayalam, Hindi, Bengali, Oriya, Sanskrit, Tulu and Badaga.
+In a career spanning more than six decades, she has recorded nearly 17695 songs in various Indian languages including Tamil, Telugu, Kannada, Malayalam, Hindi, Bengali, Odia, Sanskrit, Tulu, and Badaga.
 She has also sung for Sinhalese films.
 Her mother tongue is Telugu.
-She can also speak Tamil fluently, with a little Hindi, Malayalam and Kannada.
+She can also speak Tamil fluently, with a little knowledge of Hindi, Malayalam and Kannada.

 Personal life

 Susheela was born in Andhra Pradesh, India, as the daughter of Pulapaka Mukunda Rao, a leading advocate in Vizianagaram, Vizianagaram District, Andhra Pradesh State.
 She was married to Dr. Mohan Rao, who died in 1990; they have a son named Jayakrishna.
-Her niece, Sandhya Jayakrishna, who later became her daughter in law, is a singer who debuted with A. R. Rahman in Iruvar and she has two grand daughters.One of them is Shuba Sri and she is the lead guitarist with music director Thaman S.
+Her niece, Sandhya Jayakrishna, who later became her daughter-in-law, is a singer who debuted with A. R. Rahman in Iruvar.
+Her brother Ramachandra Rao also was a singer who sang the evergreen Kannada song Doni Sagali with S. Janaki for the film Ms. Leelavati.
+Susheela has two granddaughters, one of whom is Shuba Sri, the lead guitarist with music director Thaman S.

 Education

-After completion of schooling, Susheela joined in Maharaja's Music College under the tutelage of Dwaram Venkataswamy Naidu who was the Principal, Vizianagaram, and completed Diploma in Music from Andhra University in First Class at a very early age.
+After schooling, Susheela joined Maharaja's Music College under the tutelage of Dwaram Venkataswamy Naidu who was the Principal, in Vizianagaram, and completed Diploma in Music from Andhra University in First Class.

 P. Susheela went on to become the most successful playback singer of South India from 1950 to 1990.